luiscorreia1/VPN-Project-on-AWS/README.md

 # VPN Project on AWS

-This project consist of confiigurin a site to site and remote acesse server on ubuntu and site to site client on amazon linux
+This project consists on configuring and installing a “Site to Site” & “Remote Access” on ubuntu server and a “Site to Site” & “Remote Access” client on amazon linux

 ![projeto](https://user-images.githubusercontent.com/114146685/229098640-73d59b25-d4aa-490c-8496-a0c42026f42b.png)